5 Minute Read

 Palisade Plunge

 The most extreme trail available for a radical downhill ride is the Palisade Plunge.
-The Plunge descends from the top of the Grand Mesa National Forest for 32 miles of downhill single-track adrenaline-pumping action.
-The trail connects the top of the Grand Mesa to the valley floor with a 6,000-foot descent through pristine public lands.
+The Plunge descends 32 miles from the top of the 10-million-year-old Grand Mesa through Grand Mesa National Forest, delivering an adrenaline-pumping downhill single-track adventure that ends in Palisade, Colorado.
+The trail connects the top of the Grand Mesa to the valley floor with a 6,000-foot descent, and 1,700 feet of climbing through pristine public lands.
 The single-track trail winds through alpine forests and the high desert areas, some of which have been untouched for hundreds of years, except by fourth-generation ranchers and their cattle.
 Most of this trail is extremely narrow single-track, so there is no room to walk alongside your bike.
 In addition, numerous areas of the trail, including the last four miles, have extreme cliff drop-offs and little shade.
-Before setting out to take on the plunge, be sure to plan ahead and pack extra water.
-It is recommended that you take at least 2.5 gallons per rider because there is no water on the trail and it is quite extreme.
+The last 1.5 miles is the most extreme and labeled “black diamond” so you will need some reserves in your tank to finish.

 Experience Mountain Biking in Colorado

-Grand Junction is a paradise for mountain bikers of all levels thanks to its diverse mountainous and desert terrain, breathtaking views and gorgeous weather.
-Discover more mountain biking trails near Grand Junction, and check out the Official Grand Junction Visitor Guide.
+Grand Junction is a paradise for mountain bikers of all levels thanks to its diverse mountainous and desert terrain, breathtaking views and year-round temperate weather.
+Discover more mountain biking trails near Grand Junction.
 Plan your mountain biking trip to Grand Junction today!